OpCodeWolf/ntp-server/SPECIFICATION.md

 ts-node ntp_server.ts
 ```

-### Running the NTP Client
+### Running the NTP Client for testing the server
-To use the NTP client to synchronize time with the server, run:
+To use the NTP client to retrieve the time from the server, run:

 ```bash
 ts-node ntp_client.ts